LYxiaotai/MMSpa/README.md

 - Python 3.9

-M2ST also calls the "mclust" package in the R language.
+M2ST also calls the "mclust" package (tested on mclust==6.0.1) in the R language.

 - R (We recommend using the R Version 4.2.2.)